 Democracy North Carolina

-Carol Moreno Cifuentes Keith Chappelle Bob Hall
+Carol Moreno Keith Chappelle Bob Hall

 Southern Coalition for Social Justice

 Katelin Kaiser

 Common Cause NC

 Tyler Daye

 Table of Contents

-Provisional Ballot Issues and Voter ID Implementation ID Exception Forms 3
+Provisional Ballot Issues and Voter ID Implementation 3

-Monitor Spotlight
+7

-County Updates g
+9

 SUMMARY

 This county board of elections (CBOE) issue brings attention to reports received by Democracy North Carolina election advocates in collaboration with Common Cause NC and the League of Women Voters.
 The following highlights may be of interest to partners, advocates, and election officials seeking to learn more about election administration variation and changes at the local level.

-In partnership with Southern Coalition for Social Justice, You Can Vote, Disability Rights North Carolina, Forward Justice, Blueprint NC, and other Election Protection partners, numerous election advocates were deployed across 35 counties for the 2023 November municipal election to observe the pre-canvass and canvass monitoring process.
+In partnership with the Southern Coalition for Social Justice, You Can Vote, Disability Rights North Carolina, Forward Justice, Blueprint NC, and other Election Protection partners, numerous election advocates were deployed across 35 counties for the 2023 November municipal election to observe the pre-canvass and canvass monitoring process.